How to: Upload (Basic)

 }

-At this point, all we have done is tell Frame.io that we intend to upload an asset, but no data from our file has been uploaded yet.
-If you navigate to your device’s folder in your project, you should see that a placeholder asset has been created and is in the uploading state.
+At this point, we've only informed Frame.io of our intention to upload a file; no actual file data has been transferred.
+If you check your device's folder in your project, you'll see a placeholder asset in the "uploading" state.

-To determine the chunk size, follow the following formula:
+To determine the optimal chunk size, use this formula:

 Python

-# We use `math.ceil()` in order to ensure we get the upper bound in the division here
+# We use math.ceil() to ensure we get the upper bound in the division

 Python